Sreerajs98/Netflix_responsive/README.md

       1. Go to Settings
       2.Click on Pages
-      3.Click on Visit site /  paste the project Url and run
+      3.Click on Visit site /  paste the project Url in your browser and run

 Future Improvements